 Alitalia is an important carrier in Italy and has flights from many international hubs.

 Flying out of Rome?
 Check your flight time.
 Unless you are already staying in Rome, it’s not worth staying in the city on the last night of the trip and fighting traffic.
 There’s a Hilton Rome Airport that we recommend to our clients; note, they do not have connecting rooms, so parents of young children will need to separate for the night.

 Flying out of Venice?
 The airport pier is a 7-minute walk or more to the terminal.
 Leave time!
 You can pay porters to take luggage, but they charge a Venice super-premium for this service.

 Cell Phones, WIFI, and Data Usage

-Most accommodations in Italy now offer WIFI.
-Note, they have not all caught on the fact that free WIFI is appreciated.
+Most accommodations in Italy offer WIFI.
+But note that they have not all caught on to the fact that free WIFI is appreciated.

-> Light stroller, jog stroller, or backpack?
+Light stroller, jogging stroller, baby carrier, or backpack?
 There is no right answer to this debate.
-Light strollers are great for maneuvering around big cities with small sidewalks; jog strollers are great for rough cobblestone streets; and backpacks are great for the plethora of stairs and hills in smaller, rural villages.
+Light strollers are great for maneuvering around big cities with small sidewalks; jogging strollers are great for rough cobblestone streets; and baby carriers or backpacks are great for the plethora of stairs and hills in smaller, rural villages.

 Italians love children.
 This is one of the reasons why Italy is a perennial family travel favorite.
 It’s not uncommon for a restaurant owner to entertain a baby so parents can lounge at dinner.
 Enjoy it!